Rikidōzan: Legacy

-Rikidōzan's gravesite in Honmonji Temple, which features a life size bust.

 Rikidōzan posthumously became one of the first members of the Wrestling Observer Newsletter Hall of Fame in 1996 and he was posthumously inducted into the Professional Wrestling Hall of Fame and Museum in 2006, as well as the "Legacy Wing" of the WWE Hall of Fame for the 2017 class.
 In 2024, Maple Leaf Pro Wrestling established the PWA Champions Grail, a championship merging the lineage of Rikidozan and Toyonobori's 1962 Toyonaka trophy with the Wrestling Retribution Project trophy won by Kenny Omega in Hollywood in 2011.
 In 2002, Rikidōzan was named the 3rd greatest pro wrestler of all time behind Ric Flair and rival Lou Thesz in the magazine article 100 Wrestlers of All Time by John Molinaro, edited by Dave Meltzer and Jeff Marek.

 The 2004 South Korean-Japanese biographical film, Rikidōzan, was directed by Song Hae-sung and features actor Sul Kyung-gu in the title role.

+In a 2022 interview with Tamashii Nation, Bin Furuya, suit actor for Ultraman in the original TV series, stated that Ultraman's famous Spacium Beam pose was inspired by Rikidozan's karate chops, as Furuya had grown up watching and idolizing Rikidozan.